nightscout/nightscout.github.io/docs/index.md

 ## Introduction

 Nightscout (CGM in the Cloud) is an open source cloud application, which you can install yourself using free hosting from various cloud service providers.
-You might also need of prefer to use paid hosting services for your database needs and to avoid the difficulties in building and maintaining your site.
+You might also need or prefer to use paid hosting services for your database size needs or to avoid the difficulties in building and maintaining your site.
 Once setup, Nightscout acts as a central repository of blood glucose and insulin dosing data for a single person, allowing you to view the CGM graph and other data anywhere using a web browser.

 The CGM data is sent to Nightscout using an uploader application such as xDrip+, Spike or Medtronic uploader, running on a mobile phone carried by the person being monitored, or directly from your Dexcom or CareLink account.
 The application you'll need for uploading the data depends on which CGM device you're using.